tmichelogiannakis/news/README.md

 - `npm run build` to build the app for production.

 ## Notes
-- I added loremflickr images to make it look better.
+- I added loremflickr images to make the app look better.

 - I used as few as possible requests to graphql server according to description.
 In a real enviroment with multiple users interacting, refetches from backend should be used to keep data synced.

+- You can find the app deployed [here](https://oceana-62233.web.app/) and the apollo server [here](https://oceana-graphql-server.herokuapp.com/graphql).